-Planning Commission is required to set a public hearing on the proposed Zoning Map amendment within 60 days of the date upon which a complete petition is presented to the Planning Commission at a Planning Commission meeting.
-A complete petition, and related fees, shall be submitted to the office of the Departments of Planning and Zoning for placement on a Planning Commission agenda at least two (2) weeks prior to the meeting date at which the petition will be presented.
-Upon request, the Departments of Planning and Zoning staff can present the petition to the Planning Commission on behalf of the applicant for the purpose of setting the public hearing date.
+If the petition is to be presented to the Planning Commission, a complete petition and related fees shall be submitted to the Office of Planning and Zoning for placement on a Planning Commission agenda at least two (2) weeks prior to the meeting date at which the petition will be presented for the purpose of setting a public hearing date within 60 days of the date the petition is presented.
+Upon request, Staff can present the petition to the Planning Commission on behalf of the applicant for the purpose of setting the public hearing date.